 For example, if you’re an OFW who has been working in Saudi Arabia for many years and who is now applying for an immigrant visa to the US, you need to obtain a police certificate (or its counterpart) in Saudi Arabia.
-Since you’re originally from the Philippines before going to Saudi Arabia, you also need to apply for an NBI clearance (the Philippine equivalent of police certificate).
+Since you’re originally from the Philippines before going to Saudi Arabia, you also need to apply for an NBI clearance (the Philippine equivalent of a police certificate).

-Again, what other countries refer to as police certificate is the same as what Filipinos know as the NBI clearance.
+Again, what other countries refer to as a police certificate is the same as what Filipinos know as the NBI clearance.

-Now that we’ve clarified the difference between police certificate from your country of residence (for OFWs, this is the country where you currently stay or work) and police clearance from your country of nationality (i.e., the Philippines), let’s now discuss how to obtain the latter.
+Now that we’ve clarified the difference between a police certificate from your country of residence (for OFWs, this is the country where you currently stay or work) and police clearance from your country of nationality (i.e., the Philippines), let’s now discuss how to obtain the latter.

-The process of getting an NBI clearance depends on whether the person applying for permanent residence/immigrant visa currently resides in the Philippines or outside the Philippines2.
+The process of getting an NBI clearance depends on whether the person applying for a permanent residence/immigrant visa currently resides in the Philippines or outside the Philippines2.